johanengstrand/xbee-resources/README.md

 ### Measuring data rate with the Throughput tool

-The Throughput tool can measure the instant and average transfer ratio (i.e. data rate) in Kbps between two radios.
+The Throughput tool can measure the instant and average transfer ratio (i.e. data rate) in kbps between two radios.

 For the best results, do the following:
 - Set up one Xbee in API mode and the other in Transparent (AT) mode.